 With my wife Mindy, I’ve co-authored a creative nonfiction YA series (ages 9-14) on the history of Christianity, covering ancient through modern periods (the History Lives series).
 It is a blend of both nonfiction and historical fiction.
 I’m the editor of a classic Dutch-Latin text, and I’ve contributed chapters and articles on the history of Christianity.
-I have a B.A. in Theology, a M.A. in the History of Christian Thought, and a Ph.D. in Historical and Theological Studies.
+I have a B.A. in Theology, a M.A. in the History of Christian Thought, and a Ph.D. in Historical and Theological Studies (History of Christianity).
 I have lived in Michigan, Perrysburg (Ohio), Chicago, Philadelphia, and Birmingham.

 Disclaimer: All opinions expressed by me are not intended to represent those of my employers.